Jeromestein/everlove-ecom/README.md

-# Payload Ecommerce Template
+# Everlove Charity Foundation - Payload Ecommerce Template

 This template is in **BETA**.

-This is the official [Payload Ecommerce Template](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
+This is based on the official [Payload Ecommerce Template](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready ecommerce website.

 This template is right for you if you are working on building an ecommerce project or shop with Payload.